Skip to main contentSkip to search

 Supported employment programs help autistic adults find and maintain competitive employment.
 In Ontario, many autistic adults also receive ODSP.
 Understanding how employment income interacts with ODSP is critical for making informed decisions about work.
 The earnings exemption, medical benefit retention, and rapid reinstatement provisions are designed to reduce the risk of working.

-ODSP earnings exemption
+ODSP earnings exemption for a person with a disability

 Up to $10,000 per year without affecting ODSP